s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 Such a function `f` does work with the contract of `Multiplicable` instead of requiring some specific type.
-This way we can reuse many definitions in Haskell even though it is a statically typed language.
+Using this technique allows many definitions in Haskell to be reused even though it is a statically typed language.

 In Haskell we can also write
 type classes with more than one type parameter.
 This allows for